American Citizen Services

 AMBULANCE IN JAPAN: DIAL 119

-Medical licensing authority in Japan: Ministry of Health, Labour and Welfare
+- Medical licensing authority in Japan: Ministry of Health, Labor and Welfare

 SEARCH BY PREFECTURE: